All Episodes

 dan friesen

+Trump is attempting to whip up support for his idea of federalizing the police in Washington, D.C.
 And the only justifiable way to argue in favor of this is technicalities involving the Home Rule Act of 1973.

-DC isn't a city and it's not a state.
+D.C. isn't a city and it's not a state.

-So it doesn't fit the same mold as other municipalities in terms of offering its residents full self government.
+So it doesn't fit the same mold as other municipalities in terms of offering its residents full self-government.

 They have a mayor who acts similar to a state's governor and their council is their legislature.

-Because the center of the government is there, the federal folks have an outsized influence.
+But because the center of the government is there, the federal folks have an outsized influence.

-Congress has to sign off on all the bills that the council passes, and the president retains a lot of powers that would normally go to a governor, like taking over the police in in the case of an emergency.
+Congress has to sign off on all the bills that the council passes, and the president retains a lot of powers that would normally go to a governor, like taking over the police in the case of an emergency.

 Sure, fuck it.